Ad-Vi/wind-power-prediction/README.md

 | `--display` | `-d` | Whether information are print in the terminal during the computing | Boolean | False |
 | `--test_size` | `-t` | Proportion of the data used to test our model | float | 0.0 |

-## Submissions on gradescope
+## Tries and results

 Before the submission ʕ•ᴥ•ʔ ʕ•ᴥ•ʔ models were not trained on all the data, but only on the last zone due to an error of implementation.
-Expected error is Mean Absolute error (MAE), exepted when MSE is written.
+Expected error is Mean Absolute error (MAE), exepted when MSE is written and for Neural Networks - where it is the models evaluation method output.

+### Submissions on gradescope

 | Position |     name      |     MAE_GLOB         |      MAE_Z1          |   method                      | calculation time (s)| Expected error (%)|
 |:---------|:--------------|:--------------------:|:--------------------:|:--------------------------:|--------------------:|------------------:|